IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-06-05-Daily Clack Beginner Bundle.md

 ---

 ### Tweezer
-Useful tool to help pick up and hold smaller sized pieces.
+A useful tool to help pick up and hold smaller sized pieces.
 Some examples are:
 * Films
 * Springs